 The ccurdscc driver is a dynamically loadable driver.
-Once you install the package or perform the 'make install', appropriate installation files are placed in the /etc/rc.d/rc.d or /usr/lib/system/systemd directory so that the driver is automatically loaded and unloaded when Linux is booted and shutdown.
+Once you install the package or perform the 'make install', appropriate installation files are placed in the /etc/rc.d/rc.d or /usr/lib/system/system/directory so that the driver is automatically loaded and unloaded when Linux is booted and shutdown.
 If, for any reason, you do not wish to automatically load and unload the driver when Linux is booted or shutdown, you will need to manually issue the following command to enable/disable the automatic loading of the driver:

 '''

 === as root ===

---- on RedHawk 6.5 and below ---

-(enable auto-loading of the driver)

-/sbin/chkconfig --add ccurdscc

-(disable auto-loading of the driver)

-/sbin/chkconfig --del ccurdscc

---- or on RedHawk 7.0 and above ---

-/usr/bin/systemctl enable ccurdscc

-(enable auto-loading of the driver)

-/usr/bin/systemctl disable ccurdscc

-(disable auto-loading of the driver)

---- or on Ubuntu RedHawk ---

-/bin/systemctl enable ccurdscc

-(enable auto-loading of the driver)

-/bin/systemctl disable ccurdscc

-(disable auto-loading of the driver)

 '''

+''' /sbin/chkconfig --add ccurdscc (enable auto-loading of the driver) /sbin/chkconfig --del ccurdscc (disable auto-loading of the driver) --- or on RedHawk 7.0 and above --- /usr/bin/systemctl enable ccurdscc (enable auto-loading of the driver) /usr/bin/systemctl disable ccurdscc (disable auto-loading of the driver) --- or on Ubuntu RedHawk --- /bin/systemctl enable ccurdscc (enable auto-loading of the driver) /bin/systemctl disable ccurdscc (disable auto-loading of the driver) '''